 5 large egg yolks

-Whisk egg yolks with the remaining 2 tablespoons sugar in a medium bowl until mixture thickens and lightens in color.
-Whisking constantly, pour 1/3 cream mixture into egg mixture.
-Return egg mixture to the saucepan.
-Cook over medium-low heat, stirring constantly with a wooden spoon, until mixture thickens and coats the back of the spoon, about 10 minutes.
+2. Whisk egg yolks with the remaining 2 tablespoons sugar in a medium bowl until thick and light in color.
+Whisking constantly, pour one-third of the cream mixture into the egg mixture.
+Pour the egg mixture back into the saucepan.
+Cook over medium-low heat, stirring constantly with a wooden spoon, until the mixture thickens and coats the back of the spoon, about 10 minutes.
 (To check if done, run a finger down the back of the wooden spoon.
 The line should remain clearly intact without the custard running.)

-Strain custard through a fine meshed sieve into a metal bowl set in a larger bowl of ice water.
-Cool custard, stirring occasionally.
+3. Strain the custard through a fine-mesh sieve into a metal bowl set in a larger bowl of ice water.
+Cool the custard, stirring occasionally.
 When completely cool, pour into a container.
-Place plastic wrap over surface of custard.
-Cover container and refrigerate.
-(May be prepared up to 3 days in advance.)
+Place plastic wrap over the surface of custard.
+Cover the container and refrigerate until use.
+(The custard may be prepared up to 2 days in advance.)

 2 navel oranges